-The boat documents include the technical inspection certificate, a permit to sail in the area, a crew list, the boat's insurance (concession document).
+The boat documents include the technical inspection certificate, a permit to sail in the area, a crew list and the boat's insurance (concession document).
 Require the charter company to provide you with a contact person in case any problems arise.

 10) Tools and spare parts

 Find out where the tools and spare parts for the engine are located.
 Check what tools there are.